meganchiu/QA-Assignment-JumpCloud/README.md

 ### Password Hashing Application Details

+* Must specify the PORT environment variable before launching the application
--When the application is launched, it should wait for http connections
+* When the application is launched, it should wait for http connections
+* Application should answer only on the `PORT` that was specified in the `PORT` environment variable
+* The application should support three endpoints:
+** Test

 ### Sample Curl Request and Responses